ONE ON ONE WITH DENNIS ROMATZ

 Favorite Thailand Location?
 Nai Harn Beach in Phuket, Thailand

 If you could go anywhere right now...?
-Probably Seychelles.
-Seriously, fishing with my Dad
+A little Northern Michigan lake in my home town called Guthrie Lakes.
+Seriously, I'd be on a boat fishing with my Dad.

 One thing you can't live without?
 I'm attached to nothing...except my Son!

-We hope you enjoyed our interview with Dennis.
+We hope you enjoyed going one on one with Dennis Romatz.

 Stay tuned for part 2!